QuackTheBigDuck/ZiplineBot/README.md

 ## 🏁 Status

+📦 **Archived**
-This version is no longer maintained, but remains as a portfolio project showcasing full-stack trading automation and financial ML design.
+This repo remains as a portfolio demonstration.
+The original live-trading system was monetized and is no longer public.

 ---